Mama June Fat Suit: ‘Honey Boo Boo’ Mom 2017 Show Debut Criticized, Did She Lie?

 Of course, no one has seen photos of Mama June Shannon, who will be making her official new body debut on her docu-series (likely toward the end of the season).

-Many people are finding the size 4 claims hard to believe, but the chatter has built up quite a bit of anticipation and Mama June’s WEtv show will likely pull in millions of viewers each week because of it.
+Many people are finding the size 4 claims hard to believe, but the chatter has built up quite a bit of anticipation, and Mama June’s WEtv show will likely pull in millions of viewers each week because of it.

 Here’s where things get a little confusing.
 When all of this news started trending, outlets reported that Honey Boo Boo’s mom once tipped the scales at over 350 pounds.
 June is supposedly 5’1″ and that’s definitely a lot of weight to be carrying around for someone of her stature.